-Australian Apprenticeship Support Network providers are required to continue to administer payments previously available under the Program.
-Where the effect date or claim period was prior to 1 January 2019,
+Apprentice Connect Australia Providers are required to continue to administer payments previously available under the Program.
+Where the effect date or claim period was prior to 1 January 2019, Apprentice Connect Australia Providers are required to use the Guidelines in place at the effect date or claim period.

-0. Part A. Introduction Page 7 of 90
+0. Part A. Introduction Page 7 of 91